The BC Naval Architect Who Revolutionized the Global Towing Industry Says Our Coast’s Future Is Electric

 The journey through British Columbia on the show Race Across the World proved to be challenging for contestants due to the province's lack of public transportation.
 With limited resources and no access to air travel, the participants had to rely on hitchhiking to reach their destination.
 However, this did not stop them from experiencing the stunning beauty of the province, from its untouched wilderness to its breathtaking coastal views.

-BBC Reality Show Contestants Tried To Navigate B.C.
-Without Driving Or Flying And ‘Chaos’ Ensued
+BBC Reality Show Contestants Tried to Navigate B.C.
+Without Driving or Flying and ‘Chaos’ Ensued

 Gaelan and Alicia Noble-Kats have pursued their passion for fishing and have become successful lingcod and halibut fishers despite not coming from a family of fishermen.
 With the help of their community and fellow fishers, they recently acquired their own boat, the Miss Jane, and continue to enjoy the lifestyle they love.

 Meet the Young B.C.
-Fisher Couple Who Started as Outsiders and Are Now Thriving With the Help of the Fishing Community
+Fisher Couple Who Started as Outsiders and Are Now Thriving with the Help of the Fishing Community